bhaskell7901/note-taker/README.md

 # Note Take Web App

 Welcome to the Note Taker app!
 An app that let's you add notes online.
-Check it out on the deployed site here[site](site).
+Check it out on the deployed site here [Note Taker](https://fathomless-sands-02690.herokuapp.com/).

 ## Table of Contents